bobmonsour/bobmonsour.com/src/posts/losing-my-brother-to-cancer.md

 <img src="/assets/img/me-bill-mom-my-wedding.jpg" alt="My wedding, Pasadena, CA, August 7, 1993" sizes="100vw">

-<p class="caption">My wedding, Pasadena, CA, August 7, 1993</p>
+My wedding, Pasadena, CA, August 7, 1993 {.caption}

 <img src="/assets/img/me-bill-mom-thurlow-ave.jpg" alt="With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't" sizes="100vw">

-<p class="caption">With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't</p>
+With Mom at our Thurlow Avenue home, Margate, NJ, God only knows when, because I sure don't {.caption}

 Here's another example of these recent "coincidences."
 I'm currently reading the Alexander Hamilton biography by Ron Chernow.
 The eulogy by one of Hamilton's friends, Fisher Ames, includes the following statement: